02930: A Dose Finding Study of Cannabidiol in Dogs with Idiopathic Epilepsy

 Stephanie McGrath, DVM, MS; Colorado State University

-May 1, 2021 - October 31, 2024
+May 1, 2021 - March 31, 2025

-Sponsor(s): American Cavalier King Charles Spaniel Club Chartiable Trust, Dalmatian Club of America Foundation, Inc., Flat-Coated Retriever Foundation, Health & Rescue Foundation of the Petit Basset Griffon Vendeen Club of America, Irish Setter Club of America Foundation, Irish Setter Club of Milwaukee, Inc., Labrador Retriever Club, Inc., Mastiff Club of America, Miniature Pinscher Club of America, Inc., National Beagle Club, Orthopedic Foundation for Animals, Rhodesian Ridgeback Charitable Foundation, Toby's Foundation, Vizsla Club of America Welfare Foundation
+Sponsor(s): American Cavalier King Charles Spaniel Club Chartiable Trust, Dalmatian Club of America Foundation, Inc., Flat-Coated Retriever Foundation, Health & Rescue Foundation of the Petit Basset Griffon Vendeen Club of America, Irish Setter Club of America Foundation, Irish Setter Club of Milwaukee, Inc., Labrador Retriever Club, Inc., Mastiff Club of America, Miniature Pinscher Club of America, Inc., National Beagle Club, Orthopedic Foundation for Animals, Rhodesian Ridgeback Charitable Foundation, Rottweiler Health Foundation, Toby's Foundation, Vizsla Club of America Welfare Foundation

 Breed(s): -All Dogs